Vidatak EZ Board and VidaTalk App Being Donated to Hospitals and Clinicians to Improve COVID-19 Patients’ Condition

 EZ Boards and the VidaTalk App allow patients to express their needs and indicate the type of pain they are experiencing.

-ANN ARBOR, MI, USA, April 16, 2020 /EINPresswire.com/ -- Vidatak, a trusted supplier of communication products for hospital-based patients, and Acuity Medical (Annapolis, MD), Vidatak’s master distributor, have announced they are continuing to provide FREE EZ Boards - a simple to use communication board designed for non-verbal patients, and their VidaTalk App to hospitals during this global health crisis.
+/EIN News/ -- ANN ARBOR, MI, April 16, 2020 (GLOBE NEWSWIRE) -- Vidatak, a trusted supplier of communication products for hospital-based patients, and Acuity Medical (Annapolis, MD), Vidatak’s master distributor, have announced they are continuing to provide FREE EZ Boards - a simple to use communication board designed for non-verbal patients, and their VidaTalk App to hospitals during this global health crisis.
 Both organizations have budgeted funds to support intubated COVID-19 patients by providing these bedside hand-held solutions.
 Staff can order FREE EZ Boards by email to mark@acuitymedical.com, or those who have tablets can download the EZ Board on their new app via VidaTalk for a free subscription until June 30, 2020.

 The EZ Board is a sturdy but lightweight picture and word board that allows weak ventilated patients to express wants, convey needs, and indicate the type, degree, and location of their pain and other concerns.
 Through the Vidatak EZ Board, intubated patients can reduce their frustration while increasing their satisfaction with the medical attention they receive.